dotnet/vscode-csharp/README.md

 .NET Framework builds of OmniSharp no longer ship with Mono or the MSBuild tooling (See announcement [omnisharp-roslyn#2339](https://github.com/OmniSharp/omnisharp-roslyn/issues/2339)).
 To ensure that the C# extension remains usable out of the box for .NET SDK projects, we have changed the default value of `omnisharp.useModernNet` to `true`.

 If you still need Unity or .NET Framework support, you can set `omnisharp.useModernNet` to `false` in your VS Code settings and restart OmniSharp.
-Please see the [Requirements](https://github.com/OmniSharp/omnisharp-vscode#requirements) to ensure necessary tooling is installed.
+Please see the [Requirements](https://github.com/OmniSharp/omnisharp-vscode#requirements) section above to ensure necessary tooling is installed.

 See issue [#5120](https://github.com/OmniSharp/omnisharp-vscode/issues/5120) for more details.